vitaminmoo/InvZones/README.md

 Requirements
 ------------

-This code has been tested on the following craftbukkit builds:
+This code should be run on craftbukkit build 000FIXME.
-* 0 - do some testing

 Other than craftbukkit, you will need some other plugin to allow users to teleport between worlds.